dominique-locatelli/mustache-no-mirror/README.md

 ## What are the implications of this modification ?
-Without mirror API, the only way to retrieve the named properties is the *[]* operator, so the values objects passed to *render* methods must implement this operator.
+Without the mirror API, the only way to retrieve named properties is the *[ ]* operator, so the values objects passed to *render* methods must implement this operator.